dorkbox/SystemTray/README.md

 Notes:
 -------
+ - If you have us working on an *unlisted* OS/DE, please let us know!!

  - The compatibility list only applies while the SystemTray is in `AutoDetect` mode.
 Not all OSes support forcing a custom tray type.

  - Some Linux operating systems with `GNOME 3` might require the installation of the app-indicator library as well.
 We provide feedback when